freeNanum/YourIpGeoInfo/README.md

 -   **ipinfo.io:** Used to get public IP address and geolocation details (city, region, country, etc.).
 -   **Korean Meteorological Administration (KMA) Open API:** Used to get ultra-short-term weather forecasts (초단기실황조회).
     -   This project uses the `getUltraSrtNcst` operation.
-    -   An API key is required, which is included in the `weatherAPI.js` file. **It is highly recommended to replace this with your own key for any public-facing application.**
+    -   The API key is managed in the `config.js` file, which is ignored by Git to prevent accidental exposure.

+### A Note on Security

+This method of using a `config.js` file prevents the API key from being committed to the Git repository.
+However, the key is still loaded into the client-side JavaScript and is **visible to anyone who inspects the browser's network traffic or source code**.
+For a more secure solution, especially for a publicly deployed application, you should use a server-side proxy to manage the API key.
+This ensures the key is never exposed to the client.

 ## Project Structure